klark973/make-initrd-bootchain/bootchain-core/README.md

   configurations of `/etc/sysconfig/bootchain`, and not only through boot parameters, see the details in the corresponding section.
 - The `bootchianed` daemon offers visual and advanced debugging.
-By default, the log is kept in `/var/log/bootchained.log` and is available on tty3, and when enabled advanced debugging or self-testing functions are also copied to stage2.
+By default, the log is kept in `/var/log/chaind.log` and is available on tty3, and when enabled advanced debugging or self-testing functions are also copied to stage2.
 Service step-the `debug` script in advanced debugging mode is run before by launching any other step-script and allows you to visually track the received values at each <IN>.

-Despite the differences, `bootchained` is backward compatible with previously written steps for the `pipelined` daemon and does not require changes for configurations with `root=pipeline`.
+Despite the differences, `chaind` is backward compatible with previously written steps for the `pipelined` daemon and does not require changes for configurations with `root=pipeline`.